Chart Color Schemes

 Infrastructure

-Hope Valley - Modbury has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally
+Hope Valley - Modbury has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that may affect this region.
-Notable projects include Valley View Golf Course Residential Release (Stages 3 & 4), Modbury Hospital Redevelopment Project, Luminaire Estate - Residential Development, and Euca Modbury Townhomes.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch identified 19 projects that could impact this region.
+Notable ones are Valley View Golf Course Residential Release (Stages 3 & 4), Modbury Hospital Redevelopment Project, Luminaire Estate - Residential Development, and Modbury Hospital Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.